 The following method for removing stains is of a general nature and may not apply to all rugs because of the different materials and dyes used.
 SPILLS – Take care of any kind of spill immediately.
 First lightly blot as much of the spill as possible using a cloth or paper towel.
 Then dilute the spill with water and blot the wet area until all of the moisture is removed.
 Repeat this process if any of the spill remains.
 Once you get the spill out, dry the wet area either with air, letting air under the rug also in the wet area by draping the rug over something.
 Even a hair dryer on cold will help in drying the rug.
 While drying, comb the nap in the same direction as the rest of the nap of the rug so that it dries in the proper direction.

 Should I vacuum a rug?

-Keeping your rugs clean and vacuuming them when necessary is fine, and if done right will not cause harm.
-Never vacuum any of the fringes on your rug.
+Another step to remember when cleaning rugs is vacuuming them when necessary.
+If done right this will not cause any harm.
+However, remember to never vacuum any of the fringes on your fine area rug.
 The continued catching of the fringe in the suction of a vacuum cleaner causes the fringes to break and tear.
-Always vacuum your rug without the beating brush, you can either turn the brush off, or just use the attachments.
+Always vacuum your area rug without the beating brush, you can either turn the brush off, or just use the attachments.